verticalsoftware/vertical-spectreconsolelogger/docs/output-template.md

 4. Sets the [green3_1](https://spectreconsole.net/appendix/colors) color to display "Info", then closes the markup tag.
 5. Prints a close bracket.
 6. Displays the event message, performing structured log value substitutions.
-7. Queues a new line character that is only printed if an exception is available in the log event.
+7. Begins a new line.
 8. Displays the exception if available in the log event.
 9. Closes the opening markup tag.